DSpace-Labs/DSpace7RestTutorial/exercise2.md

 Note: this authentication token will eventually expire.
 Repeat step 1b if you need a new token.

-For the rest of this exercise, continue to provide the authorization header.
+For the rest of this exercise, the steps will make use of this authentication token.

 ## 3. View non-public content
 Note how these counts differ from your prior results.